platformsh/platformsh-docs/sites/platform/src/create-apps/source-operations.md

 ## Automated source operations using a cron job

-You can use cron to automatically run your source operations.
+You can use a cron to automatically run your source operations.

 Note that it’s best not to run source operations on your production environment, but rather on a dedicated environment where you can test changes.